 - Relax – Using the 3 breaths above.
 Open mouth sighs frees up the tension in your face and upper body.

 - Focusing – is selective attention on an emotional neutral object – (choose an object e.g breath, body, phrase/mantra).
-Here we are using the breathe.
+Here we are using the breath.
 Your thoughts and emotions will come and go, it is normal.
 Do not give this attention, return to the breath.

 Mindful meditation is crucial I believe for the IVF journey or any journey towards parenthood as it is filled with anxiety, anticipation and rollercoaster of unexpected emotions.
 This is one method where we can build our resiliance and create a calmer space for ourselves and towards our love ones.